oskrgab/personal_site/content/about/index.md

 ## Hello friend 👋!
 I'm Oscar.
-I am a Reservoir Engineer by training, but today I combine it with Data Science and Software Engineering.
+I am a Reservoir Engineer based in Houston, TX, but today I combine it with Data Science and Software Engineering.
 I've been in the O&G industry for more than a decade now, and I'm currently working on CCS consulting projects, crafting custom software solutions and using advanced analytics to aid decision-making using domain expertise.

 Even though I studied petroleum engineering, computers have always fascinated me since I started gaming on them (anyone remembers EarthSiege 2? 👀).

-Since then, I've worked for a multinational O&G service company, in several roles from reservoir engineer to a software developer to data scientist.
-Today my work revolves around applying machine learning techniques to solve high-dimensional problems and creating surrogate reservoir models for CCS projects.
+This led to a passion for programming, which I've been pursuing as a self-taught skill since I was in college.

+Soon after graduation, I started working for a multinational O&G service company performing different tasks including reservoir engineering, field development planning, software development, data science as well as combining all of them!

 My tool of choice is Python 🐍, but my journey has led me to explore various technologies and methodologies, including Git, DevOps, Agile Software Development, and Cloud Technologies.
-I'm also currently expanding my skillset while pursuing my Master's Degree in Analytics at Georgia Tech.
+I also took a deep dive into Data Science and finally completed my Master's Degree in Analytics at Georgia Tech in March 2023.

-When I'm not glued to my computer screen 👀, I enjoy spending time with my family 👨‍👩‍👦‍👦 and playing tennis 🎾.
-Feel free to get in touch with me [here](/contact) for questions, project discussions, networking, or just to say hi 😀.
+When I'm not glued to my computer screen 👀, I enjoy spending time with my family 👨‍👩‍👦‍👦 and playing tennis 🎾, so if you want to play match or talk about software, data science or petroleum engineering, feel free to get in touch with me [here](/contact) 🙂.

 ## Why this blog?
 Throughout my journey in technology and engineering, I've discovered the immense value